 - Review articles of 3,000 to 5,000 words

 - Teaching cases of 3,000 to 5,000 words

 - Focused commentary and industry perspectives articles of 500 to 3,000 words

-connexions • international professional communication journal (ISSN 2325-6044) is edited by Rosário Durão and Kyle Mattson, and hosted by the Department of Communication, Liberal Arts, and Social Sciences at New Mexico Tech and the Department of Writing at the University of Central Arkansas. © 2012–2016 (CC BY-NC-ND 4.0).
+connexions • international professional communication journal (ISSN 2325-6044) is edited by Rosário Durão and Kyle Mattson, and hosted by the Department of Communication, Liberal Arts, and Social Sciences at New Mexico Tech and the School of Communication at the University of Central Arkansas. © 2012–2016 (CC BY-NC-ND 4.0).